rmarting/rmarting.github.io/_posts/2020-09-25-how-upgrade-strimzi-operator.md

 CatalogSourceThe channel.
 Values: ```alpha```, ```beta```, or ```stable```.
 * **installPlanApproval**: Identifies the approval mode of the ```installPlan```.
 If you defined as ```Automatic``` then the upgrade of the operator will be done as soon a new version is available.
-For this article ```Manual``` mode is used to follow the upgrade process.
 * **startingCSV**: Identifies the initial version to install of the operator.

-For this article the values used are not the latest ones.
+This article is focused to show how to update the Strimzi Operator manually, so this is the reasson that we will use ```Manual``` installation plan approval mode.
+It could be a good practice to declare your subscriptions manually to control in which moment update your operators.

 This command will install the subscription to deploy the operator: